Erico-droid/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

-My first readme
+## 0x11.
+What happens when you type google.com in your browser and press Enter

-an article of what happens when you search something in yoiur browser window
+A repo containing files that have links and Pull Request of a blog post on what happens when you type anything on a browser.